Skip to Main Content

 Step 1: Discover Why Your Current and Prospective Donors Want to Give

-Next, think about what language resonates with them.
-How did they describe your work or your beneficiaries?
-What verbs did they use to describe your mission and what you do?
+Next, ask about what language resonates with them.
+How do they describe your work or your beneficiaries?
+What verbs do they use to describe your mission and what you do?
 Is there any overlap with your mission statement?
 Or does your mission statement use jargon and unnecessarily complicate your work?

 Step 2: Talk To Your Beneficiaries